 Students are ineligible for Title IV Federal Loans if their mode of attendance is reported as ‘less than half time’, ‘withdrawn’ or ‘graduated’.

 If a student has already received a disbursement of Title IV Federal Loans for a payment period in which the enrolment status has changed, the University must calculate loan entitlement in the form of an R2T4 calculation.
-This may result in funds needing to be returned to the USDE if the student has not ‘earned’ the Title IV Federal Loans paid to them for the payment period.
+This may result in funds needing to be returned to the ED if the student has not ‘earned’ the Title IV Federal Loans paid to them for the payment period.

 When students are reported as ‘half time’, ‘withdrawn’ or ‘graduated’, the loan grace period will start form the reported status change date.
 These students will not be eligible for a loan deferment with these reported statuses.
 If students have already used their grace period, they will be contacted regarding repayments to be made.
 Students are advised to contact their loan servicers to discuss payment options.